lavas-project/jekyll-pwa/README-v2.md

 Google Workbox has already developed a series of [tools](https://developers.google.com/web/tools/workbox/).
 If you use Webpack or Gulp as your build tool, you can easily generate a service worker with these tools.
 But in my blog, I don't want to use even npm, and I want to precache recent 10 posts so that they are offline available to visitors even though these posts were never opened by visitors before.
 That's why I try to integrate this function in Jekyll build process.

-**IMPORTANT** This plugin supports Workbox V4 since `v3.0.1`.
+**IMPORTANT** This plugin supports Workbox V3 since `v2.0.1`.
 If you used `v1.x.x` before, a migration guide is [HERE](./MIGRATE.md).
 The API of Workbox V3 has changed a lot compared with V2, some more powerful functions added too.
 I really recommend applying an migration.

 Here's the [v1 Doc](./README-v1.md).

-If you use `v2.x.x`, the [Doc is also available](./README-v2.md).
-Some breaking change also prevent v2 configurations to work with v3.
-Follow the [release notes of Workbox](https://github.com/GoogleChrome/workbox/releases) to understand the changes.

-**Curent Workbox Version**: 4.2.0

 This plugin has been used in [my blog](https://xiaoiver.github.io) so that you can see the effect.